 Stereotypes, gender bias, and the climate of academic departments and workplaces continue to block women’s participation and progress.
 But the low number of women and girls pursuing STEM fields is not a status quo one can live with.
 It has significant implications for women’s financial security, economic growth, and global innovation.
 Research shows that when women are economically stable, they invest in health, education and well-being of their communities.

-WiSTEM is one of the core Programs of the Meera Kaul Foundation.
+WiSTEM is one of the core Programs of the MKF.
 As a part of this program we grow awareness for STEM as a viable option for girls, women and their institutions across the world, for inspiring a global shift in the attitude towards Women in STEM.